4d/4d-for-ios/website/translated_docs/de/DeployAppStore-CreateiTunesConnectRecord.md

 #### What is an App ID ?

 *An App ID is a two-part string used to identify one or more apps from a single development team.
-The string consists of a Team ID and a Bundle ID, with a period (.) separating the two parts (ex: TeamID.BundleID).*
+An App ID is a two-part string used to identify one or more apps from a single development team.*

 > **HINWEIS**
 >